What Will Happen to Amy? You Decide.

-Why FLPPS Chose this Project
+Why FLPPS Chose the Transitional Supportive Housing Project

 Insufficient affordable permanent housing and limited supportive housing in the FLPPS region is a constraint to effectively addressing the full range of needs that may exist among chronic super utilizers and other high risk and high need patients targeted by DSRIP projects.